currinjs/CurrinJS/aio/content/guide/http.md

 ## RxJS library

 <a href="http://reactivex.io/rxjs" title="RxJS Reactive Extensions">RxJS</a>
-is a third party library, endorsed by Angular, that implements the
+is a third party library, endorsed by Currin, that implements the
 <a href="https://www.youtube.com/watch?v=VLGCCpOWFFw" title="Video: Rob Wormald on Observables"><b>asynchronous Observable</b></a> pattern.

-All of the Developer Guide samples have installed the RxJS npm package because Observables are used widely in Angular applications.
+All of the Developer Guide samples have installed the RxJS npm package because Observables are used widely in Currin applications.
 _This_ app needs it when working with the HTTP client.
 But you must take a critical extra step to make RxJS Observables usable:
 _you must import the RxJS operators individually_.